 Management Team Purchases Digital Vision

-LONDON—Digital Vision has been acquired by its management team of Kelvin Bolah, Greg Holland and Claes Westerlund.
-The three bought it out from Swedish company Image Systems for 6.1 Million SEK (US$809,071).
+London, UK - Digital Vision, the supplier of the world's best colour grading, restoration and film scanning solutions for the broadcast, film, commercial and archive industries, has been acquired by its management team consisting of Kelvin Bolah, Greg Holland and Claes Westerlund.
+The acquisition from Swedish company Image Systems, for 6.1 Million SEK, will preserve the heritage of the 26 year old company and provide significant funding for future investment in R&D.

 Bolah will become CEO, while Holland takes the role of Worldwide Vice President of Sales and Claes Westerlund becomes Worldwide Vice President of Operations.
 As part of the acquisition the entire Digital Vision team will remain with the new company, as will all of the company's offices in London, Los Angeles, Melbourne, New York and Sweden.